 Now…about the chocolate chips.
 In this recipe, I used milk chocolate chips, the giant Ghirardelli ones, although I was also tempted to use those chocolate chunks you can get in the baking aisle.
 This isn’t the time for namby pamby little chocolate pieces–I wanted them to be big and rich and creamy and sweet.

 You could totally make regular-sized cookies with a tablespoon cookie scoop, but we’re living large here.
 Take an ice cream scoop.
 Scoop out some dough and drop it onto the prepared baking sheet.
 For giant ice cream scoop cookies, you’ll get about 6 per baking sheet.
+And yes, I love my SilPat, but especially for baking cookies.
+If you don’t have one, get one.

 Bake for 12-15 minutes or until the edges of the cookies are light brown.
 Remove from the oven and allow to cool for 5 minutes,